 A True Service Learning Collaboration: Undergraduates, Graduates and A Community Partner Bring Change to a Community.
 Panel presentation at the Black Doctoral Network Conference: Atlanta, GA, October 28, 2016.

 Presidential Candidate Concession Speeches: The Rhetoric of Defeat.
 Paper presented at Broadcast Education Association convention: Las Vegas, NV, April 17-20, 2016.

 Hip Hop Culture as a Mobilizing Agent for Social Justice and Political Engagement among Black Youth.
 Paper presented at Broadcast Education Association convention: Las Vegas, NV, April 17-20, 2016.

 Media, Race and Social Influence: Television Portrayals of Race and Viewer Perceptions of Black Women.
 Paper presented at AEJMC Midwinter Conference: Norman, OK, February 26-28, 2016.

 Finding God on a Deserted Island: Religious Rhetoric on LOST.
 Paper presented at AEJMC Midwinter Conference: Norman, OK, February 26-28, 2016. *Top Abstract Award.

 - 2020 U.S. Fulbright Scholar Award for the Africa Regional Research Program

-- Recipient of Hugh J. McCabe Memorial Award for Social Justice, Iona College 2018.
+- Recipient of Hugh J. McCabe Memorial Award for Social Justice, Iona University 2018.

 - Faculty Fellowship recipient, NATPE Conference and Marketplace: National Association of Television Programming Executives, 2018.

-- Recipient of Provost’s Academic Innovation Grant, Iona College, 2017.
+- Recipient of Provost’s Academic Innovation Grant, Iona University, 2017.

 - The Producers Guild of America, East